cmgerdes/Easy-MQTT-Switch/Readme.md

 As with any project or device you create yourself, you do so at your own risk.
 Please ensure you know how to work with electricity and that you wire and use this in a safe way.

 # Instructions
 Already familiar with this sort of project?
-Then the instructions below should get you going.
+Then the instructions in this readme should get you going.

 Brand new to this sort of thing? then check out the detailed instructions here: https://github.com/cmgerdes/Easy-MQTT-Switch/blob/master/DetailedInstructions.md

 ## Prerequisites